&noscript=1"/>

 Top Vineyards

-In Tasmania, Marion’s Vineyard sits on the west bank of the Tamar, some 35 km north of Launceston.
-It’s a picturesque spot, with the vines arrayed on a healthy slope leading to a broad expanse river, a row of Tuscan cypress standing to attention in front of the stone winery in the middle of the vineyard.
+In Tasmania, Marion’s Vineyard sits on the west bank of the Tamar, some 35 kilometres north of Launceston.
+It’s a picturesque spot, with the vines arrayed on a healthy slope leading to a broad expanse of river, a row of Tuscan cypress standing to attention in front of the stone winery in the middle of the vineyard.
 Marion and Mark Semmens bought the site in 1979 after a life-changing holiday, leaving their San Francisco home behind and planting vines a year later.
-Today, their daughter, Cynthea, runs the operation, with a decade of hard work leading to biodynamic certification being granted in 2022.
-The site predictably favours chardonnay and pinot noir, but it also has the capacity to mature later-ripening grapes, such as syrah and cabernets sauvignon and franc.
+Today, their daughter Cynthea runs the operation, with biodynamic certification – only the second on the Apple Isle – granted in 2022.
+The site predictably favours chardonnay and pinot noir, but it also has the capacity to mature later-ripening grapes such as syrah and cabernet sauvignon and franc.

-Marion and Mark Semmens were hobby winemakers at the time of their trip, and the mothballed apple orchard seemed a good opportunity to plant a vineyard, with what looked like an ideal aspect for grapevines.
-Initially, 4 hectares were planted with chardonnay, pinot noir, cabernet sauvignon and müller thurgau going in the ground.
-Today there are 7.8 hectares under vine, with cabernet franc, syrah, pinot gris, muscat, mavrodaphne, zinfandel, gewürztraminer, tempranillo and cascade (an uncommon hybrid grape) joining the fray, with the last vines planted in 2003.
+Marion and Mark Semmens were hobby winemakers at the time of their trip, and the mothballed apple orchard seemed a good opportunity to plant a vineyard with what looked like an ideal aspect for grapevines.
+Initially, 4 hectares were planted with chardonnay, pinot noir, cabernet sauvignon and müller thurgau going into the ground.
+Today there are 7.8 hectares under vine, with cabernet franc, syrah, pinot gris, muscat, mavrodaphne, zinfandel, gewürztraminer, tempranillo and cascade joining the fray, with the last vines planted in 2003.
+Current wines include a Chardonnay ($55), Pinot Noir ($70), Pinot Gris ($35), and Lunacy Pet Nat ($40), among others.

 “The Kanamaluka [Tamar] River sits at the base of our amphitheatre-shaped property and allows refractive light to wake up the vines as the sun rises each day, giving them a head start for photosynthesis and a spot warm enough to ripen reds other than pinot noir.”

-Marion and Mark’s daughter, Cynthea Semmens, grew up on the vineyard, even helping to plant some of those early vines as a child.
-Studying wine marketing at Roseworthy in the early 90s, a winemaking degree followed at the end of that decade.
-In 2010, Semmens returned after a global winemaking stint, with winemaker husband Dave Feldheim on board to take the reins at the family farm in 2010, with the pair taking on ownership a few years ago.
+Marion and Mark’s daughter Cynthea grew up on the vineyard, even helping to plant some of those early vines as a child.
+Studying wine marketing at Roseworthy in the early 1990s, a winemaking degree followed at the end of that decade.
+In 2010, Semmens returned after a global winemaking stint, with winemaker husband Dave Feldheim on board to take the reins at the family farm, the pair taking on ownership a few years later.

 “Not a day goes by where we are all very thankful for where we have set down our roots,” says Semmens.
 “In fact, its sheer beauty helps us get through the days and the difficulties of the rocks and boulders that the vines are planted between.
 The Kanamaluka [Tamar] River sits at the base of our amphitheatre-shaped property and allows refractive light to wake up the vines as the sun rises each day, giving them a head start for photosynthesis and a spot warm enough to ripen reds other than pinot noir.”